-- It may be given to you for other reasons.
+- It may be given to your child for other reasons.
 Talk with the doctor.

-- Tell all of your health care providers that you take this drug.
-This includes your doctors, nurses, pharmacists, and dentists.
+- Tell all of your child’s health care providers that your child is taking this drug.
+This includes your child’s doctors, nurses, pharmacists, and dentists.

 - Blood clots have happened with this drug.
-Tell your doctor if you have ever had a blood clot.
-Talk with your doctor.
+Tell the doctor if your child has ever had a blood clot.

-- Have an eye exam as you have been told by your doctor.
+- Get your child an eye exam as you have been told by the doctor.

-- Tell your doctor if you are breast-feeding.
-You will need to talk about any risks to your baby.
+- Talk with the doctor if your child is pregnant, becomes pregnant, or is breast-feeding a baby.
+You will need to talk about the benefits and risks to your child and the baby.

-- Signs of an allergic reaction, like rash; hives; itching; red, swollen, blistered, or peeling skin with or without fever; wheezing; tightness in the chest or throat; trouble breathing or talking; unusual hoarseness; or swelling of the mouth, face, lips, tongue, or throat.
+- Signs of an allergic reaction, like rash; hives; itching; red, swollen, blistered, or peeling skin with or without fever; wheezing; tightness in the chest or throat; trouble breathing, swallowing, or talking; unusual hoarseness; or swelling of the mouth, face, lips, tongue, or throat.

-- Weakness on 1 side of the body, trouble speaking or thinking, change in balance, or blurred eyesight.
+- Weakness on 1 side of the body, trouble speaking or thinking, change in balance, drooping on one side of the face, or blurred eyesight.